webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Walks-the-Wild-Woods.md

 ---
 aliases:
-- "Walks the Wild Woods"
+  - Walks the Wild Woods
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/
+title: Walks the Wild Woods
+collection: Foci
+kind: Compendium
 ---
 ## Walks the Wild Woods
 An adherent of nature magic who draws on the power and strength of trees.